ASPLes/libvortex-1.1/py-vortex/doc/channel.rst

       :param data: User defined data passed to the frame received handler.
       :type  data: Object

+   .. method:: set_complete_flag (flag)

+      Allows to configure if the channel should join all frames together into a single frame before delivering.
+By default, complete frames are delivered.

+      :param flag: Complete flag value, True to make vortex to join fragments received together into a single frame or False to deliver all frames as received.
+      :type  flag: Boolean

+   .. method:: set_complete_frame_limit ([frame_limit])

+      If complete_flag is enabled (see channel.set_complete_flag) this function allows to configure the limit beyond where the connection is completed if exceeded.
+By default, limit is disabled.
+After setting a limit, you can remove it by calling with limit set 0 or without any parameter.

+      :param frame_limit: By default 0.
+If provided a value, it will be used as a frame size limit.
+      :type  frame_limit: Number

    .. method:: get_reply (queue)

       This method is used as part of the queue reply method.
 It receives the queue configured along with vortex.queue_reply method as frame received.
 Calling to this method will block the caller until a frame is received.